-For BSc Finance and Investment Banking, the AS Level Maths (or equivalent) in an important part of the entry criteria and we are unable to offer you a place if you do not meet this requirement.
+For the BSc Finance programmes, the AS/ A Level Maths (or equivalent) is an important part of the entry criteria and we are unable to offer you a place if you do not meet this requirement.
 For courses offered jointly with other departments (e.g. BSc Accounting and Finance and BSc Maths with Finance and Investment Banking), please check entry requirements as stated by the relevant department.

 If English is not your first language, you may be required to take an English test.
 Requirements are as follows: